 So much focus in the software world has been focused on “the Cloud,” or “Cloud Computing” over the past ten years or so, and rightly so.
 Web-based, hosted, SaaS, or Cloud technologies – whatever you want to call it – has radically changed the landscape of technology.
 Then add in the mobile phone with wireless internet connectivity, and bam, monumental changes for the tech industry, and for everyday folks like us.

-With these changes has come more information, programs and apps, and the ability to be productive wherever we may go.
+With these changes have come more information, programs, and apps, and the ability to be productive wherever we may go.
 This idea of “the cloud” following us throughout our life–blog entries, Facebook statuses, and software we rely on on a daily basis–making our lives meaningful, is somewhat a false promise.

 But while so much of the tech world focuses on the Cloud and all the solutions to problems it brings (or occasional new problems we’d never imagined), I recently had an epiphany about the term, “Cloud,” during my pastor’s sermon last Sunday.